corda/corda-docs-portal/content/en/platform/corda/5.1/developing-applications/api/ledger/utxo-ledger/token-selection/_index.md

 The API allows a flow to claim tokens from a single pool of tokens for a given query.
 It is not possible to select tokens from multiple pools in a single query.

 ### Token Observers
 A token observer converts a custom state into a token when a transaction is finalized and persisted in the vault.
-The CorDapp Developer implements the `UtxoLedgerTokenStateObserver` interface for a state type that is required for selection.
+The CorDapp Developer implements the `UtxoTokenTransactionStateObserver` or the `UtxoLedgerTokenStateObserver` (now deprecated) interfaces for a state type that is required for selection.
 The platform uses these observers to generate a token for each produced state when persisting a finalized transaction to the vault.

 ### Claim Query
 When a flow needs to select fungible states to spend, it can execute a claim query using the `TokenSelection` API.
 The API supports a single method `tryClaim` that takes a `TokenClaimCriteria` describing the target amount required and the type of tokens required.